jrobinson123/elementary-cellular-automata/README.md

         }
      }
 ```
 Every frame the updateValues function is called on new values and a new ruleset.
 These are determined by mapping the x and y mouse position between 0 and a power of two minus one.
-For example, since we want ruleset to be a string of 8 0s and 1s, we map between 0 and 255( (2 ** 8) - 1).
-We then convert the value to binary, that we get our ruleset as some string between 00000000 and 11111111.
+For example, since we want ruleset to be a string of 8 0s and 1s, we map between the x-position between 0 and 255( (2 ** 8) - 1).
+We then convert the value to binary.
+That way we'll get our ruleset as some string between 00000000 and 11111111.

 ```processing
   ruleset = binary(int(map(mouseX,0,width,0,255)),8);